Oron people: Oro Ukpabang group

 Abang, his followers and their descendants did not know that other people were already established on that land and due to dispute over farmland, and fishing space, The group later returned home to their original homeland of Oron Nation without Abang who died in Usahadit.

 Oron phonemes of migration maintain that there was two waves of migration between the main group of the Oron Ukpabang group which is known as 'Esu Oro group' (Okwong, Ibighi and Okiuso clans) and the 'Ubuoho Ekung group' (Ubodung and Okpo clans).
 As observe by E.B Udo in 1975.

-"They Oron did not arrived at same time,the Earlier arrival were the Ibighi clan, Ukwong clan,Ikiuso clan generally known as 'Esu Oron' Idua and Effiat clan arrived at same time, the Ebughu, Ubodung and Okpo came later".
+"The Oron did not arrive at same time, they earlier arrival was the Ibighi clan, Ukwong clan,Ikiuso clan generally known as 'Esu Oron' Idua and Effiat clan arrived at same time, the Ebughu, Ubodung and Okpo came later".

-Firstly was the first group Esu Oro who left Usahadit early with the Obolos to established Ngo (Gogo) after making a stop at today Bakassi, accompanied with frequent war with Bonny and Ogoni people.
+Firstly, was the first group Esu Oro who left Usahadit early with the Obolos to established Ngo (Gogo) after making a stop at today Bakassi, accompanied with frequent war with Bonny and Ogoni people.
 The Esu Oron group left Eastward to today Esuk Oro near present site of Methodist Boys high School, Oron, The Original settlements was later disrupted by Portuguese raid on what was the biggest market in the vicinity.
 The Esu Oro were compelled to scatter but not before each other have taken a juju vowing to come to the aid of each other in time of troubles.
 They then move further inland some regrouping at 'Uya Oro', others at 'Oti Oro' and still others at 'Eweme'.
-The group at Ibetong-Eweme built the first shed known as Obio Ufre (An Unforgettable spot) At that same spot, it was therefore agreed that “Ku Oro m’eka ufreh nye-eke Ku ini ifuo ma onung ulid” (Oro clans will rise in alliance to defend their own when attacked by non Oro groups).
+The group at Ibetong-Eweme built the first shed known as Obio Ufre (An Unforgettable spot) At that same spot, it was therefore agreed that: “Ku Oro m’eka ufreh nye-eke Ku ini ifuo ma onung ulid” (Oro clans will rise in alliance to defend their own when attacked by non Oro groups).
 This is the origin of the coinage *OBIO UFRE – "Idika ufreh oyo-eke (Never you forget your kinsmen)" Subsequently, migration from there led to the establishment of villages in Ukwong, Ibighi and Okiuso clans, namely the Akataki, or Mbokpu, Okere Oti, Etieke, Uda, and Ubafia group of villages in Okwong clans; the Okpokuk and Utighe groups in Ibighi; and the Abang Alak and Obesidi group of villages in Okiuso.